f3d-app/f3d/doc/dev/15-DOCUMENTATION_STYLE.md

 Show one concept per example.

 Prefer short examples that compile or run.
 Avoid large examples with unrelated setup.
-Link to [examples/](../../examples/) for complete applications.
+Link to the [examples directory](https://github.com/f3d-app/f3d/tree/master/examples) for complete applications.

 Comments should explain intent that code cannot show on its own.
 Do not comment every line.